ISO 6346

 • invalid_check_digit_char — the 11th character wasn't a digit.

 • check_digit_mismatch — the code is structurally valid but the check digit is wrong.
-The result includes the expectedCheckDigit, and the UI offers a one-click fix.
+The result includes the expectedCheckDigit so you can see what the correct check digit should be.

 What file formats can I upload?